jaydenwitucki/NBAConnection/README.md

 ## Connect any 2 NBA Players
-* Enter 2 NBA Players
+  - Enter 2 NBA Players
-* Get a chain connecting them through mutual teammates.
+  - Get a list connecting them through mutual teammates.

-*Implements a breadth-first search algorithm to find all the possible teams and teammates for any given player, and finds the shortest path to a second player, returning all the links in the chain.*
+Implements a breadth-first search algorithm to find all the possible teams and teammates for any given player, and finds the shortest path to a second player, returning all the links between them.